 While not as popular as other illicit substances, flakka is an almost uniquely problematic designer drug.
 Flakka is the most common street name for the substance alpha-Pyrrolidinopentiophenone, a powerful stimulant drug in the cathinone class.

 Similar in makeup to synthetic drugs like bath salts, flakka produces what has been referred to as a “hulk-like” rage in people who take it.
-Due to its unpredictable nature and the health risks associated with it, flakka is on the American radar as one of the latest synthetic drugs that is leading to increases in emergency room visits due to overdose.
+Due to its unpredictable nature and the health risks associated with it, flakka is on the American radar as one of the latest synthetic drugs that are leading to increases in emergency room visits due to overdose.

-Researchers have also learned that flakka doesn’t simply affect neurons; because it affects the neurological functions of the brain longer than cocaine, it kills them.
+Researchers have also learned that flakka doesn’t simply affect neurons.
+Because it affects the neurological functions of the brain for longer than cocaine, it kills them.
 The physical and mental effects of this drug appear to be highly dangerous and have the potential to be permanent.

 Some of the known effects of flakka use include the following:

 If you or a loved one are struggling with flakka, it’s important to get in touch with a physician and enter a treatment program as soon as possible.
 A highly volatile and dangerous drug, flakka can cause permanent and even deadly effects after a single dose.
 Prompt treatment can help end dependence on flakka, helping users lead a sober and healthier life.

 Given that flakka is an extremely potent drug that causes potentially violent behavior, the first course of action is normally to stabilize the individual in a setup where they could be monitored and prevented from harming themselves and others.

 In most cases, this means a special residential withdrawal management program is necessary.
 This may require the person to be restrained until such a time that their behavior becomes more manageable.